Peter King (American politician)

-Peter Thomas King (born April 5, 1944) is an American former politician and novelist who represented New York in the US House of Representatives from 1993 to 2021.
+Peter Thomas King (born April 5, 1944) is an American former politician and novelist who represented New York in the U.S. House of Representatives from 1993 to 2021.
 A member of the Republican Party, he represented a South Shore Long Island district that includes parts of Nassau County and Suffolk County and was numbered as the 3rd and later the 2nd district.

 King was formerly chair of the House Committee on Homeland Security.
 He stepped down because of Republican conference term limits, but remained a member of the committee.
 On November 11, 2019, King announced he would not seek re-election in the 2020 elections and would retire after his current term expired.
 He resigned from the Financial Services Committee on January 15, 2020.
 King also previously served on the House Permanent Select Committee on Intelligence.

 King's professional papers are held at the University of Notre Dame Archives.

 Early life, family, education and military career

 King was born in the New York City borough of Manhattan and raised in the Sunnyside neighborhood in nearby Queens.
 He is the son of Ethel M. King (née Gittins) and Peter E. King, a New York City police officer.
 His paternal grandparents were Irish immigrants from the island of Inishbofin in County Galway.
 His maternal grandfather was Welsh, and his maternal grandmother was also Irish, from County Limerick.

+King graduated from St. Francis Preparatory School.
 He graduated from St. Francis College in 1965 with a B.A. in political science, and earned his J.D. from Notre Dame Law School in 1968.
 That same year, he began service in the 165th Infantry Regiment of the New York Army National Guard.
 He worked for the Nassau County district attorney's office until 1974, when he was honorably discharged from the 165th infantry regiment.

 King and his wife, Rosemary, reside in Seaford, New York, and have two adult children.
 His daughter, Erin King Sweeney, served on the town council for Hempstead, New York.